Rail freight transport: Bulk

 Bulk cargo constitutes the majority of tonnage carried by most freight railroads.
 Bulk cargo is commodity cargo that is transported unpackaged in large quantities.
-These cargo are usually dropped or poured, with a spout or shovel bucket, as a liquid or solid, into a railroad car.
+These cargoes are usually dropped or poured, with a spout or shovel bucket, as a liquid or solid, into a railroad car.
 Liquids, such as petroleum and chemicals, and compressed gases are carried by rail in tank cars.